wsc1/proposal/design/go2draft-contracts.md

 will have to write a top-level function.

-Making this decision avoids having to specify the details of exactly when a method with type arguments implements an interface.
+Making this decision avoids having to specify the details of exactly when a method with type arguments supports a contract.
 (This is a feature that can perhaps be added later if it proves necessary.)